MichelleGri/Hangman-Revolution/README.md

 ### Enable automatic deployment to Heroku
 Follow the steps below to enable automatic deployment to Heroku from Gitpod:

-Open the terminal.
+- Open the terminal
-command: heroku login -i
+- command: heroku login -i
-Enter your credentials - email and password
+- Enter your credentials - email and password
-Get your app name from heroku.
+- Get your app name from heroku
-command: heroku apps
+- command: heroku apps
-Set the heroku remote.
+- Set the heroku remote.
 (Replace <app_name> with your actual app name and remove the <> characters)
-command: heroku git:remote -a <app_name>
+- command: heroku git:remote -a <app_name>
-Add and commit any changes to your code if applicable
+- Add and commit any changes to your code if applicable
-command: git add . && git commit -m "Deploy to Heroku via CLI" Push to both GitHub and Heroku
+- command: git add . && git commit -m "Deploy to Heroku via CLI"
+- Push to both GitHub and Heroku
-command: git push origin main
+- command: git push origin main
-command: git push heroku main
+- command: git push heroku main

 ***